OpenDendro/xDateR/README.md

 ## Overview

-A shiny app for interactive crossdating
+A shiny app for interactive crossdating.
+This is occassionally deployed at:

 https://andybunn.shinyapps.io/xDateR/